PrivateBin/docker-nginx-fpm-alpine/README.md

 ```

 Note: The `Filesystem` data storage is supported out of the box.
 The image includes PDO modules for MySQL, PostgreSQL and SQLite, required for the `Database` one, but you still need to keep the /srv/data persisted for the server salt and the traffic limiter.

+### Adjusting nginx or php-fpm settings

+You can attach your own `php.ini` or nginx configuration files to the folders `/etc/php7/conf.d/` and `/etc/nginx/conf.d/` respectively.
+This would for example let you adjust the maximum size these two services accept for file uploads, if you need more then the default 10 MiB.

 ### Timezone settings